 2. Include your contact information

-If you ask to be contacted for opportunities, or specify you’d like to be contacted by a specific method—email, home phone, work phone, cell phone—include your contact information publically and explicitly on your page.
+If you ask to be contacted for opportunities, or specify you’d like to be contacted by a specific method—email, home phone, work phone, cell phone—include your contact information publicly and explicitly on your page.
 If you don’t, the chances of being contacted greatly decreases.
 If you only include your contact information in the private section created by LinkedIn, it can only be viewed by your connections.

 Pro Tip: If you don’t want your personal email or number to be shown, set up a sub account that will forward messages to your normal email account.
 You can also set up a free Google Voice number.